 You can help your local party's voter registration effort by contacting each Democratic household in your precinct and asking if there are any unregistered Democrats living there.
 If there are you should help them register either online or at one of the places to register in person.
 Make note of your new registrants and place them on your list of Democrats to call prior to election.

-Carry voter registration forms in your glove compartment, briefcase, purse, laptop bag, and have them wherever you go!
-Carry extra registration forms whenever you go out canvassing the precinct, and try to remember to bring it up when engaged in any political conversation.
+Carry QR codes and/or voter registration forms in your glove compartment, briefcase, purse, laptop bag, and have them wherever you go!